DigitalHarborFoundation/pi-portal-v1/src/lessons/css-basics.md

 ---
-slug: '/css-basics-part-1'
+slug: '/css-basics'
-title: 'CSS Basics: Part 1'
+title: 'CSS Basics'
 ---

 ## Objectives and Overview

 This lesson provides an overview of some terminology and provides a basic foundation of CSS.
 This lesson, as well as the remaining lessons in this module, intend to scratch the surface and be an introduction to CSS.

 ### Lesson Objectives